APWU Retroactive Pay April 2026: What You Need to Know

 Who Gets Retro Pay

 Retired employees will have their records with OPM updated by the Postal Service.
 Your annuity will eventually be adjusted to reflect the higher high-3 average, but once the records are sent to OPM, the timeline for that adjustment is up to OPM.
+This can take several months.

 The exact amount depends on your grade, step, and how many hours you worked during the retro period.
 But here’s a rough idea: